 A black ink copy is made by overlaying the pencil sketch with tracing paper and ink drawings are added of the buildings and interesting features or views and where applicable a family crest.

-The black ink tracing is photocopied onto plain paper and coloured using Windsor & Newton Promarker rendering pens.
+The black ink tracing is photocopied onto plain paper and coloured using Winsor & Newton Promarker rendering pens.
 Colouring indicates different terrain such as mown and long grass, herbaceous borders and tree canopy.
 Copper coloured trees and shrubs and water features are coloured accordingly.

 During the final stage, the coloured drawing is scanned and printed on a choice of media using UV resistant inks to enable longevity of display in daylight.
 The size of the finished product is A0 (841 x 1189mm).

 I work on projects of varying scales and complexity.
 Please view my selected projects to see the final result of this process